ManjunathPrasad/CSharpConcepts/README.md

     }
 }
 ```
-<font size="2"> A namespace is a container for a set of related classes an other types.
-In above example, StringBuilder is defined within the namespace System.Text. </font>
+A namespace is a container for a set of related classes an other types.
+In above example, StringBuilder is defined within the namespace System.Text.

->**Difference between Encapsulation and Abstraction**
+#### Difference between Encapsulation and Abstraction

 |Encapsulation|Abstraction|
 |:--------------|:----------|